You are What You Eat!

 - Computer with access to Internet or Downloaded and printed menu plans and calorie burn charts from the web sites provided in the Elaboration Phase

-Prior to this phase, students were asked to bring 1 food package, either can, box, or bag containing the nutrient panel label.
+Prior to this phase, participants were asked to bring 1 food package, either can, box, or bag containing the nutrient panel label.

-- Ask students what information is provided on the nutrition label.
+- Ask participants what information is provided on the nutrition label.

 Answers will include serving size, calories, total fat, total carbohydrates, protein, sodium, and more.

-- Ask students what the % Daily Value is based upon.
+- Ask participants what the % Daily Value is based upon.

 This value is usually based upon an adult diet of 2000 calories

-- Instruct students that they will be grouping all the food packages they brought in a variety of ways.
+- Instruct participants that they will be grouping all the food packages they brought in a variety of ways.

-- Tell students that they will first group the packages according to the following criteria:
+- Tell participants that they will first group the packages according to the following criteria:

 Less than 100 calories, 100-199 calories, 200-300 calories, More than 300 calories

-- Ask a volunteer to right the names of all the products on the board or on a large poster size paper as the teacher reads off the names.
-All students are to record the information in their notebooks.
+- Ask a volunteer to right the names of all the products on the board or on a large poster size paper as the Professional Development Provider reads off the names.
+All participants are to record the information in their notebooks.

-- Instruct students to retrieve their food package.
+- Instruct participants to retrieve their food package.

-- Tell students that the next grouping will be according to total fat content based on the following criteria:
+- Tell participants that the next grouping will be according to total fat content based on the following criteria:

 2 grams or less, 3-7 grams, 8-10 grams, More than 10 grams